 I receive Scottish Child Payment for my youngest child.
 Do I need to reapply for my older children?

-I receive Scottish Child Payment already.
+I receive the Scottish Child Payment already.
 What do I need to do to get the increase?

 Is there a limit on how many children qualify?

-Will Scottish Child Payment entitle me to any other benefits?
+Will the Scottish Child Payment entitle me to any other benefits?

-From 28 November 2022, Social Security Scotland will award the Best Start Grant Early Learning Payment and School Age Payment automatically to eligible families receiving Scottish Child Payment, without the need for separate applications.
+Since 28 November 2022, Social Security Scotland has awarded the Best Start Grant Early Learning Payment and School Age Payment automatically to eligible families receiving Scottish Child Payment, without the need for separate applications.

-Would working disqualify me from Scottish Child Payment?
+Does working disqualify me from the Scottish Child Payment?

 Many people who receive benefits, such as Universal Credit or Tax Credits, are in employment.
-As long as you receive one of the qualifying benefits, you will be eligible for Scottish Child Payment on top of your current income.
-However, if your circumstances change then you will need to tell Social Security Scotland as well as DWP.
+As long as you receive one of the qualifying benefits, you will be eligible for the Scottish Child Payment on top of your current income.
+However, if your circumstances change then you will need to tell Social Security Scotland as well as the Deparment of Work and Pensions (DWP).

-Will Scottish Child Payment affect other benefits I receive?
+Will the Scottish Child Payment affect other benefits I receive?

 What about kinship carers?